cs4s/sm-2017/glossary/index.md

 ### <u>Repetition</u>

 **Repetition** means running a sequence of commands a certain number of times.
 Computers are very good at repeating actions, whether you want them to repeat something two times, one hundred times, or even to have them repeat something over and over forever.
+In some cases, **Repetition* is referred to as *iteration*.
 There are many examples of **repetition** in real life, as well as in *Code*.
 For example, when you swim 10 laps in a pool, you are repeating the lap 10 times.
 You would also be repeating the actions that make up the stroke (for example: freestyle) over and over as you swam the lap.